ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-flight-plan.rst

 Fences can be circular, or polygons.
 In Plane only polygon fences are allowed.
 In Copter and Rover,  circular and polygon, or both superimposed, are possible.
 Also, exclusion zones (normally a fence is an inclusion zone), are possible.

-For Plane, the right click menu item, Auto WP, menu item is replaced with
+For Plane, the right click menu item, has the GeoFence sub-menu:

 .. image:: ../../../images/MP-Fence-Plane-rightclick.png